TacoV/obsidian-git-pages/README.md

 ## features

-* vault in root, so you can clone into the obsidian iCloud folder
+* The Obsidian vault is located in the root directory, to make it compatible with iCloud's folder structure
-* on push, published to your GitHub pages via mkdocs
+* A workflow publishes your site to your GItHub Pages using Mkdocs
+* Beautiful theme, very configuratble, Material
-* ready to use in obsidian
+* Ready to use in Obsidian
-* nice template with Material
+* All the power and control of Git at your fingertips, with the convenience of iCloud syncing

 ## how to use